-Thermal impact, such as through exposure to sunlight can warm up construction members.
+Thermal impact, e.g. exposure to sunlight can warm up construction members.
 If building materials are warmed, they expand.
-When they cool down, they shrink again.
-The movements which occur during these phases cause stresses in the construction member and can lead to cracking.
+If they are then cooled down, they shrink again.
+The movements which occur during warming up and cooling down cause stresses in the construction member and lead to cracks.

-How to analyse crack movements
+How to analyse crack movements?